celo-org/docs/docs/cel2/l2-operator-guide.md

 In the Celo L1 to L2 transition, we are migrating all historical Celo data into the Celo L2 node, ensuring that blocks, transactions, logs, and receipts are fully accessible within the Celo L2 environment.

 At the point of transition, operators must shut down their existing Celo L1 nodes.
-Thos who _do not_ need a full sync can start a Celo L2 node and use snap sync right away.
+Those who _do not_ need a full sync can start a Celo L2 node and use snap sync right away.
-Those who _do_ need a full sync have two options: use the migrated datadir provided by cLabs or run a migration script on their own datadir to convert it into a format compatible with the Celo L2 node.
+Those who _do_ need a full sync have two options: use the migrated chaindata provided by cLabs or run a migration script on their own chaindata to convert it into a format compatible with the Celo L2 node.
 Archive or full sync nodes require the full state at the transition point in order to continue applying transactions.

 To simplify the management of the Celo L2 node, no legacy execution logic is included in Celo L2.